10 of the Best Hikes in Iceland

 Reykjadalur Hot Spring Thermal River

 This five mile hike takes you to the Reykjadalur Thermal River, where you can soak and enjoy the mountain views around you!
-It’s a gorgeous (but popular) trail close to Reykjavik, and a great way to get a taste for hiking in Iceland.
+It’s a gorgeous (but popular) trail in Southern Iceland, and a great way to get a taste for hiking in Iceland.

 Distance: 5.0 miles (8 km) round trip